jprjr/docker-ubuntu-stack/base/README.md

 ### Environment variables

-Here's the complete list of environment variables you can set, and what they do:
+Here's the complete list of environment variables you can set, and what they do.

+You can also set these variables by mounting a file at `/private/syslog/vars`

 * `SYSLOG_HOST` - syslog messages will be forwarded via udp on port 514 to this host.
 * `RSYSLOG_HOST` - syslog messages will be forward via tcp port 2514 ([relp](http://www.rsyslog.com/doc/relp.html)) to this host.